China passes pilot program for plea bargains

-SHANGHAI China's national legislature on Saturday approved a pilot program to allow plea bargaining in its some of its courts.
+SHANGHAI (Reuters) - China's national legislature on Saturday approved a pilot program to allow plea bargaining in its some of its courts.

 The Standing Committee of the National People's Congress passed a proposal to allow defendants in minor criminal cases to plead guilty and avoid trial in exchange for a lighter sentence.